 After a couple of years at BHP I went freelance in order to concentrate more on camera work and less on mini-cams.
 That was in 1990, I have been freelance ever since.
 Along the way I worked for extended periods as a cameraman and editor for the PBA making sports magazine shows for Sky and Eurosport, mainly featuring windsurfing and snowboarding.
-I also worked as an editor and ran the edit suites for a highly regarded facilities company called DVA.
+I also worked as an editor and ran the edit and colour grading suites for a highly regarded facilities company called DVA.
 During this period I used a broad range of cameras and equipment from 16mm film, BetacamSP, Digibeta and the early days of DVCAM.

 Then in 1999 I got a commission from National Geographic to produce a one hour special about Tornado Chasing.

 The programme which aired internationally (Twister Tours) was a big hit and introduced me to severe and extreme weather.
 I have always enjoyed watching thunderstorms, ever since I was a child but the combination of adventure, danger and the challenge of getting top quality footage of extreme weather is something I find irresistible.
-Since then I have specialised in filming natures extremes and this has taken me up to the Arctic in winter to shoot the Northern lights, to the deserts of Arizona for monsoon thunderstorms as well as countless tornado and hurricane chasing adventures.
-My weather footage is used in all kinds of programmes from kids TV shows to BBC natural history and even a few feature films.
+Since then I have specialised in filming natures extremes and this has taken me up to the Arctic in winter to shoot the Northern lights, erupting volcanoes in Icelend, to the deserts of Arizona for monsoon thunderstorms as well as countless tornado and hurricane chasing adventures.
+My weather and natural extremes footage is used in all kinds of programmes from kids TV shows to BBC natural history and even a few feature films.
 It’s quite likely that you will have seen it somewhere tucked away within a TV show, museum exhibition or web clip of some kind.

 I have often been an early adopter of new technologies.
-Back in the 80?s I developed some of the very first in-car camera systems using newly invented CCD cameras recording on to specially modified portable Betamax recorders, while others were still using tube cameras and u-matic.
-5 years ago I purchased one of the very first XDCAM HD cameras to be delivered in the UK.
-As a result of my experience with this camera and the EX1, EX3 and PDW-700 that I have also purchased, Sony pay me to help run workshops as part of their EXperience campaign.
-I get paid for this on an event by event or article by article basis.
+Back in the 80’s I developed some of the very first in-car camera systems using newly invented CCD cameras recording on to specially modified portable Betamax recorders, while others were still using tube cameras and u-matic.
+To this day I continue to develop award winning camera systems from 3D to remote control.
+As a result of my extensive knowledge of Sony cameras, Sony pay me to help run workshops, write articles on workflows or techniques as well as technical white papers.
+I do get paid for this on an event by event or article by article basis.
 If I am asked to review something I will only ever review products that interest me and products that I genuinely believe to be useful and any opinions given are true and genuine.
-At the end of the day as a cameraman it is vital to me that I choose the most appropriate tools for my job.
+At the end of the day, as a cameraman and cinematographer it is vital to me that I choose the most appropriate tools for my job.
 I am always on the look-out for tools and equipment that will allow me to improve the quality of my work, from ANY manufacturer.
 Yes, I am a fan of Sony equipment, but I have a reputation to maintain as an independent cameraman, so I would never put my name to a piece of kit that didn’t do what it was supposed to.
 I try to be objective in my reviews and look at the facts, pro’s and con’s of each piece of kit.